How to Start an LLC

 - General liability: Covers third-party injuries and property damage

-- Professional liability: Essential for service businesses and consultants
+- Professional liability: Important for service businesses and consultants

 - Property insurance: Protects business equipment and inventory